Yichuans/presentation/ibat-gov.md

 ## 2/3 spent, > 1/2 delivered

-## estimated to go above budget by 20%
+## WCMC estimated to go above budget by 20%

 # Timeline and Sprints